adamtow/geocuts/docs/English.md

 <span id="lock-detection"></span>
 ### Lock Detection
-When running automatically via Cronios, GeoCuts can detect when it is running but your device is locked.
-It does so by checking the device brightness.
-If it's 0, GeoCuts considers the device locked.
+When running automatically via Cronios, GeoCuts can detect when it is running while your device may be locked.
+It does so by checking if the screen brightness value is 0; if so, GeoCuts considers the device locked.
 GeoCuts can display an audible notification banner or speak to you.

 It will then wait 10 seconds before evaluating the brightness value again.
 If the brightness value is above 0, it considers the device unlocked and continues evaluating your location triggers.
 If the device brightness remains 0, GeoCuts does not do any evaluation and returns control back to Cronios.